 In Room Facilities:

-All 14 rooms are en-suite with bath and shower and a choice of double or twin beds - two rooms can accommodate a family of up to four.
+All 14 rooms are en-suite with shower and a choice of double or twin beds - two rooms can accommodate a family of up to four.
 The rooms are all individually decorated and are situated away from the main building providing different levels of privacy.
-All rooms have ceiling fans, tea and coffee facilities, a mini-bar, a mini-safe for valuables and a snack basket.
+All rooms have airconditioner and or fireplaces, tea and coffee facilities, a mini-bar, emergency lights, and plug points.
 Each room also has an outside veranda with table and chairs.

 Hamilton Parks Country Lodge is set in a magnificent 250 hectare estate, consisting of pristine indigenous bush near Hazyview in the Mpumalanga Lowveld.
 Hamilton Parks is situated a mere 25 minute drive from Kruger Park entrance, Phabeni Gate.
 The lodge offers easy access to game reserves and the scenic wonders of the Blyde River Canyon and the Great Escarpment.
 This beautiful Cape Dutch style building has long been a renowned hostelry in the Lowveld.
 Previously a dairy and banana farm, the non-indigenous species have now been removed and the farm has been returned to natural bush.
 There is already an abundance of game and you are likely to see blue vervet monkeys, grey duiker, red duiker (a very rare species), bush pig, porcupines and bushbuck.
 There is a leopard on the farm but they remain shy and you are unlikely to see them, although you may well see the spoor.
 A croc enclosure a great walk but ni interaction